A recent study carried out by NetCredit estimated that a person needs approximately $390,000 (US) to retire in Thailand.

 —

-How accurate do you think this study is, and is Thailand still your preferred choice for retirement?
+How accurate do you think this study is?
+Is retiring in Thailand still your preferred choice?

 More Living In Thailand Tips